Places

 Other·¥

-Incredibly local and delicious Izakaya with awesome rotating food and drink menu.
-Everything is in Japanese
+Incredibly local and delicious Izakaya with a rotating food and drink menu.
+Everything is in Japanese so be prepared for some menu translation and nonverbal communication.

-Don't MissSit at the counter and watch the chef put in work.
+Don't MissTry to sit at the counter if you can.
+Very impressive to watch the chef at work.

 Skip It IfYou aren’t willing to feel a bit out of place or don’t want to translate menus